 Safeguarding is everyone's responsibility.
-St Athan Primary School is committed to safeguarding and promoting the health and welfare of children and we expect all staff and volunteers to share this commitment
+St Athan Primary School is committed to safeguarding and promoting the health and welfare of children and we expect all staff and volunteers to share this commitment.
+We strive to ensure that consistent and effective safeguarding procedures are in place to support families, children and staff at our school.

 Designated Child Protection Officer - Mrs Haynes, Headteacher.